Copa América Centenario: Trophy

-A new trophy was supposed to be created for the tournament and was to be unveiled on 4 July 2015 at the 2015 Copa América final.
+A new trophy was supposed to be created for the tournament and was to be unveiled on July 4, 2015, at the 2015 Copa América final.
 No trophy was unveiled amidst the FIFA corruption scandal.

-However, CONMEBOL announced that, on 28 April 2016, a presentation for the trophy would take place in Bogotá, Colombia.
+However, CONMEBOL announced that, on April 28, 2016, a presentation for the trophy would take place in Bogotá, Colombia and that it would be made by British trophy makers, Thomas Lyte.

-On 28 April 2016, it was explained on the Copa América website that the "new" trophy was in fact commemorative, and would only be given to the winning country to keep, while the original silver trophy would continue to be awarded to each winner of the tournament (including the 2016 winner).
+On April 28, 2016, it was explained on the Copa América website that the "new" trophy was in fact commemorative, and would only be given to the winning country to keep, while the original silver trophy would continue to be awarded to each winner of the tournament (including the 2016 winner).
 The Centenario trophy retains the silhouette of the original trophy's Grecian urn, but is plated in matte gold.
 The front of the trophy is adorned with a raised (and in the case of some parts of the logo, engraved) image of the Copa América Centenario wordmark and logo.
 On each side are raised and polished images of a connected North and South America, commemorating the first Copa América held outside South America.
 Instead of the traditional wooden base holding the names of all past winners, the base of the Centenario commemorative trophy includes 16 zones, in which the names of all 16 nations are engraved.
 Other details include: The logos of both CONMEBOL and CONCACAF (the two confederations with representatives in the tournament), the years "1916–2016" (commemorating the 100 years of CONMEBOL and Copa América), and the phrases "La Copa del Siglo" ("The Cup of the Century") and "Uniting the Americas".

 Host selection

-Luis Chiriboga, the President of the Ecuadorian Football Federation stated the United States and Mexico were potential hosts of at least one stage of the competition.
+Luis Chiriboga, the President of the Ecuadorian Football Federation, stated the United States and Mexico were potential hosts of at least one stage of the competition.

 Hawit preferred the competition to be hosted in the United States for financial reasons, stating that "the market is in the United States, the stadiums are in the United States, the people are in the United States.
 The study that we have made [shows] that everything’s in the United States."
 In July 2012, CONCACAF President Jeffrey Webb stated there was much organizing to be done.

-On 1 May 2014, it was announced that the tournament would be held in the United States from 3–26 June 2016.
+On May 1, 2014, it was announced that the tournament would be held in the United States from June 3–26, 2016.

-The decision to select the US as a host was the object of criticism by Uruguay Football Association president Wilmar Valdez on 7 June 2016, who complained that the US is "a country where they don't feel football", which "brings about problems."
+The decision to select the U.S. as a host was the object of criticism by Uruguay Football Association president Wilmar Valdez on June 7, 2016, who complained that the U.S. is "a country where they don't feel football", which "brings about problems."
 The complaint was voiced after Uruguay's defeat against Mexico, in favor of whom, he said, the event was biased.
 Just prior to the game itself, the Chilean anthem was mistakenly played instead of the Uruguayan anthem.